GeorgeBarrett/hector_portfolio/hector-engineer/README.md

 react/vite
 tailwind css

-## improvements
+## problem

-there is currently a bug that is preventing the page from opening in the browser.
-I changed computers half way through this project so I will come back to this and ammend it. easy fix not found so far
+there is currently a bug that is preventing the page loading in the browser.
+I changed computers half way through this project and cloned the repo onto my new device. this may be causing the issue.
+I will come back to this and ammend it. easy fix not found so far

 ## git